 This study used data from a large, randomized trial for type 2 diabetes prevention with multiple intervention arms to develop an individualized intervention effect risk prediction model and equation for developing diabetes over 3 years.
-This model had strong validation performance in an external sample of individuals with prediabetes enrolled in an observational cohort.
+Among DPP participants, performance metrics were higher for the individualized versus standard model, with similar fairness metrics.
+In MESA, an external sample without intervention information, the individualized model was similar to the standard model in performance metrics.
 This risk prediction model provides an important advancement in diabetes risk prediction and prevention.
 No current diabetes risk prediction tool can calculate and summarize an individual’s estimated risk for developing diabetes after starting a preventive intervention.
 This model includes two different preventive interventions, intensive lifestyle intervention and metformin therapy, and estimates an individual’s risk for diabetes should they start either preventive intervention or not start an intervention (placebo).
 Further, the model incorporates the differential preventive effects of the intensive lifestyle and metformin interventions observed in the Diabetes Prevention Program.
 Thus, it provides an estimate of diabetes risk for each intervention effect that is sensitive to an individual’s clinical risk profile rather than subtracting the mean risk reduction effect of each intervention group from placebo risk.

 The risk predictor variables included in the model were six clinical and biological characteristics and intervention arm.
 Race was not included as a model predictor variable because race is not a biological trait.
 Both analytic samples that contributed to the derivation and validation of the model included racially and ethnically diverse study populations.
 Metrics of model fairness across race/ethnicity, namely positive predictive capability, were strong (>80%) in the derivation cohort and support the use of a race-free diabetes risk prediction model.
 Data on genetic ancestry or genetic risk for diabetes were not included in the publicly available data for DPP, would not be available in a clinical setting, and were not included in the model.